silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-2.md

 > This is a pattern I add to a lot of my web services so I can verify the version that's deployed and the node name.

-Like I said - very simple.

 ## Dockerfile
 The Dockerfile is rather simple and taken almost directly from the [Phoenix Documentation](https://hexdocs.pm/phoenix/releases.html#content).

+Create the file `Dockerfile` and add the following:

 ```docker
 FROM elixir:1.10.0-alpine AS build